Yüksekova

-Yüksekova (Gever; ܓܵܘܵܪ) is a municipality (belde) in the Yüksekova District of Hakkâri Province in Turkey and is the largest city in the whole province.
-The city is populated by Kurds of different tribal backgrounds including non-tribal and had a population of 72,745 in 2022.
+Yüksekova (Gever; ܓܵܘܵܪ) is a municipality (belde) in the Yüksekova District of Hakkâri Province in Turkey and is the largest city in the province.
+The city is populated by Kurds of different tribal backgrounds including non-tribal and is considered part of Turkish Kurdistan.
+The city also had a sizeable Assyrian Christian population, but due to the Ottoman Empire's genocide of Assyrian Christians their numbers declined.
+Yüksekova had a population of 84,800 in 2023.